waddahAldrobi/jetstreamer/README.md

 [`JetstreamerRunner::parse_cli_args`](https://docs.rs/jetstreamer/latest/jetstreamer/fn.parse_cli_args.html)
 for the precise rules.

 You can export the table's output using the flag: `--export jsonl`

+You can write to s3 using the flag: `--export s3 --bucket <bucket_name>`

+Make sure you `aws cli` is configured with write permissions to s3.

 ### ClickHouse Integration